Laila-M-Shawky/Laila-M-Shawky/README.md

 ## 👩‍💻 About Me
-- 🎓 Data Science student at Cairo University
+- 🎓 Data Science student at Cairo University, passionate about applying data and AI tools for practical solutions.
-- 💻 I use Python, SQL, Power BI, and Tableau
+- 💻 Skilled in data analysis and building dashboards using SQL, Python, Power BI, and Tableau.
-- 📊 I enjoy finding insights from data
+- 📊 Contributed to AI and data projects, including sales dashboards and a speech-to-text model.
-- 🤝 I love team projects and solving real problems
+- 🤝 Completed a data analysis internship at Technocolabs, building predictive models and dashboards.
-- 🚀 Built dashboards, AI tools & market reports
+- 🚀 Improved data accuracy by 25% through cleaning and feature engineering, boosting model reliability.
-- 🌍 Passionate about data for sustainability and impact
+- 🌍 Eager to apply these skills to real-world challenges in sustainability, business, and community development.

 ## ⚙️ Languages & Tools